Nanopore sequencing: Tunneling current

 Figure showing the theoretical movement of ssDNA through a tunneling current nanopore system.
 Detection is made possible by the incorporation of electrodes along the nanopore channel walls- perpendicular to the ssDNA's velocity vector.

 Measurement of electron tunneling through bases as ssDNA translocates through the nanopore is an improved solid state nanopore sequencing method.
 Most research has focused on proving bases could be determined using electron tunneling.
 These studies were conducted using a scanning probe microscope as the sensing electrode, and have proved that bases can be identified by specific tunneling currents.
 After the proof of principle research, a functional system must be created to couple the solid state pore and sensing devices.

 Researchers at the Harvard Nanopore group have engineered solid state pores with single walled carbon nanotubes across the diameter of the pore.
 Arrays of pores are created and chemical vapor deposition is used to create nanotubes that grow across the array.
 Once a nanotube has grown across a pore, the diameter of the pore is adjusted to the desired size.
 Successful creation of a nanotube coupled with a pore is an important step towards identifying bases as the ssDNA translocates through the solid state pore.

 Another method is the use of nanoelectrodes on either side of a pore.
 The electrodes are specifically created to enable a solid state nanopore's formation between the two electrodes.
 This technology could be used to not only sense the bases but to help control base translocation speed and orientation.

+Another technique to support ionic current based sensing is called Nanopore electrometry, which has been also recently proposed theoretically.
+This is where the modulations in electric field is utilised instead of the modulations in ionic current for nanopore sensing.